 Project management basics are a must.
 This means a schedule, budget, and a detailed risk assessment.
 Leaders should ensure that the risk assessment goes beyond the FMEA (Failure Mode Effects Analysis – a fancy term for a technical risk assessment!) and also includes market risks.

+(In fact, consider AIM’s Minesweeper® and method to manage the risks of a new initiative.)
 Beyond leadership though, it is ultimately the product development teams that gets the work done.
 Let’s look at how they can impact speed.

 Innovation teams also have three underused accelerator pedals they can use.
 Three powerful ones are Market Knowledge, Risk Management, and Communication.